alexei-dayrit/trivial.io/README.md

 # trivial.io

-A web application for anyone who wants to expand their knowledge with random trivia.
+A web application for anyone who wants to expand their knowledge by playing and answering random trivia.

 ## Technologies Used